jackasser/intro-github/README.md

   Add a link to get support, GitHub status page, code of conduct, license link.
 -->

+## Flow Editor

+This repository includes a simple HTML based flow editor using [Mermaid](https://mermaid-js.github.io/).
+Open `flow-editor.html` in your browser to build diagrams.
+Use the GUI forms to add nodes or edges and edit the Mermaid code directly.
+Click **Save** to store to localStorage and **Load** to restore.

 ---

 Get help: [Post in our discussion board](https://github.com/skills/.github/discussions) &bull; [Review the GitHub status page](https://www.githubstatus.com/)